 I appreciate your website and how deep and rich your answers to pertinent questions have helped to shape people's lives.

-Eventually he travelled abroad to further his studies.
-Six month later he wrote to her and said "It wasn't the will of God for him to marry her and that he was officially ending the relationship."
+Eventually, he traveled abroad to further his studies.
+Six months later he wrote to her and said "It wasn't the will of God for him to marry her and that he was officially ending the relationship."
 This lady was devastated.
-She contacted me to help sher talk to my younger brother.
+She contacted me to help her talk to my younger brother.
 I spoke with him on several occasions, but he said "he can't go back to her."
 He eventually met another lady and married her.

-Thus for a period of two years I kept chatting with this lady.
-I realized she was a genuine born again believer who love the Lord and was very comitted in her local church.
-I started developing love for her and I told her.
+Thus for a period of two years, I kept chatting with this lady.
+I realized she was a genuine born again believer who love the Lord and was very committed to her local church.
+I started developing a love for her and I told her.
 She too had been feeling the same toward me.
-We both decided to take sometime to pray and think about it.
+We both decided to take some time to pray and think about it.
 We then agreed to start dating -- a distanced relationship.